hellerve/gt/README.md

 A simple greenthreads implementation for massive lightweight threads.
-It’s adapted from [this tutorial](https://c9x.me/articles/gthreads/intro.html), with the—kind of important—addition that the list of scheduled threads grows dynamically instead of failing to schedule if the maximum thread number is reached.
+It’s adapted from [this tutorial](https://c9x.me/articles/gthreads/intro.html), with the—kind of important—additions that the list of scheduled threads grows dynamically instead of failing to schedule if the maximum thread number is reached, and that you can pass one argument to the functions (through the use of structs you can add as many arguments as you like).

-I’d like to use this as a testbed to play around with schedulers if I find the time, and add functionality to hand a function parameters.
+I’d like to use this as a testbed to play around with schedulers if I find the time.

 ## Example